isomerpages/ura-lkywcp/resources/interviews/_posts/2020-02-22-daniek-libeskind.md

 |:---|
 | Daniel Libeskind is a Polish-American architect, artist, professor and set designer.
 Libeskind founded Studio Daniel Libeskind in 1989 with his wife, Nina, and is its principal design architect.
 He is known for the design and completion of the Jewish Museum in Berlin, Germany, that opened in 2001. |

-###### *This article was first published in Skyline Issue 12, 2020 © Urban Redevelopment Authority Singapore.
+###### *This article is adapted from and was first published in Skyline Issue 12, 2020 © Urban Redevelopment Authority Singapore.
 For more features and insights on Singapore’s latest urban developments, go to [Skyline](https://www.ura.gov.sg/Corporate/Resources/Publications/).*